JamesRobertHugginsNgo/env-log/README.md

 Version 1.1.0

-Logging utility that is enabled by setting selected environment variable.
+NodeJS console logging utility that is enabled by setting the specified environment variable.

 ## Installation